sydneystockholm/ss-blog/fellt-supports-bring-our-girls-back-campaign.md

-Sydney Stockholm, digital publisher behind Australian fashion blog network FELLT.com, is today donating 24 hours worth of ad space to the "Bring Our Girls Back" initiative.
+Sydney Stockholm, digital publisher behind Australian fashion blog network FELLT.com, is today donating 24 hours worth of ad space to the "Bring back our girls" initiative.

 Starting at noon, May 9, the entire website and all blogs will carry one ad only, supporting the [#bringbackourgirls][bbog] initiative.